-Following this, Arup will complete the outline design and detailed Environmental Impact Assessment.
+Following preferred route announcement, Arup will complete the outline design and detailed environmental impact assessment.
 This will help us to identify the land required to build the scheme.
-We would then proceed through the statutory process and seek the powers to build the road.
+We would then proceed through the statutory process and seek powers to build this road.

 How we are consulting

-We have held two series of public information exhibitions for A40 Penblewin to Redstone Cross Improvements.
-On 10 and 11 April in Llanddewi Velfrey Village Hall and 30 May at Bloomfield House, Narberth.
-Attendees were invited to complete feedback questionnaires at each exhibition.
+We held two series of public information exhibitions for A40 Penblewin to Redstone Cross Improvements in April in Llanddewi Velfrey Village Hall and May at Bloomfield House, Narberth, in order to look at proposals.
+Attendees were invited to complete questionnaires at each exhibition.

 Find out more